Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical

-In terms of feature interpretability and selection, methods such as embedding analysis techniques, SHAP analysis, and other explainability methods can be applied to better understand feature importance and model representational acuity, and refine the input to focus on spectral bands most effective for identifying phytoplankton features of interest.
-Given the current performance and the success with datasets where there was no pre-existing operational HAB severity or speciation methodology, solutions like SIT-FUSE can be integrated into new or existing instrumentation data processing pipelines.
-By doing so, this approach could replace or augment instrument-specific retrieval algorithms, which may be extremely costly to develop.
-SIT-FUSE’s segmentation capabilities offer additional benefits: the decrease in data volume processed for downstream phytoplankton-related retrievals.
-By isolating the detected objects, only relevant pixels need to be processed through a downstream retrieval, thereby optimizing the pipeline.
+For feature interpretability and selection, techniques such as embedding analysis, SHAP (Shapley Additive Explanations), and other model explainability tools can be instrumental in assessing feature importance and refining representational accuracy.
+Applying these methods enables a more targeted focus on spectral bands most effective for detecting key phytoplankton characteristics.
+Given SIT-FUSE’s strong performance, particularly in scenarios lacking pre-existing operational methodologies for HAB severity or speciation, this framework can be incorporated into new or existing instrumentation pipelines.
+This integration allows SIT-FUSE to replace or complement traditional instrument-specific retrieval algorithms, whose development often demands significant resources.
+Additionally, SIT-FUSE's segmentation capabilities deliver further efficiencies: by isolating relevant objects, the data volume required for downstream phytoplankton retrievals is significantly reduced.
+As a result, only the pixels corresponding to detected features require detailed processing, streamlining, and optimizing the analysis pipeline.